migotom/mt-bulk/README.md

 Generate and store private and public SSH RSA keys that may be used to establish secure connection using SSH without password.
 This operation may be proceeded once, MT-bulk will use keys from [service.clients.ssh.keys_store] to handle connections with each device.

+Important note.
+Password will not work once public key authentication enabled on RouterOS.

 ### init-secure-api